-For successful studies, you need both theoretical knowledge and practical skills regarding algorithmic problem solving, including well-developed programming skills.
+Necessary qualifications for being able to follow the programme are theoretical knowledge and practical skills regarding algorithmic problem solving, including well-developed programming skills.
 In particular, you must be able to program in programming languages such as C, Java, and Python and, if necessary, quickly become acquainted with further programming languages.
-Last but not least, you must be familiar with fundamental concepts from the theory of computation such as automata, formal languages, computability, and computational complexity.
+You must also be familiar with the basics of discrete mathematics and fundamental concepts from the theory of computation such as automata, formal languages, computability, and computational complexity.

 Degree and career